redstrate/redstrate.com/content/blog/thoughts-and-tips-on-mastodon/index.md

 ---
-title: "Thoughts and Tips on Mastodon"
+title: "Thoughts and tips on Mastodon"
 date: 2022-11-06
 tags:
 - Mastodon